Stress Analysis Services

 Finite Element Modeling (FEM), also known as Finite Element Analysis (FEA), is a numerical method utilized to predict the performance of structural, thermal, fluid and electromagnetic systems.
 The method requires that the component being studied be broken into discrete elements, resulting in a finite element mesh.
 The simple equations that describe the individual elements' behavior are then assembled into a larger system of equations that models the entire problem.
 Depending on whether nonlinear effects are present the resulting system of equations is solved with a direct or iterative solver.

-Accuracy of the stress, strain and deflection results are dependent on many factors, including the refinement of the FE mesh, type of elements utilized, knowledge of the material model behavior, knowledge of the actual loading conditions, and ability to accurately model the physical problem.
+Accuracy of the stress, strain and deflection results are dependent on many factors, including the refinement of the FE mesh, type of elements utilized, accurate FEA Material Properties, understanding of the actual loading conditions, and ability to accurately model the physical problem.
 Kinetic Vision's stress analysis services group utilizes multiple quality control systems, including QA checklists and peer review.

 Learn more about Finite Element Modeling.